-Arunachal: Gajraj Cops establish a library at a Govt HS School in Jang
+Arunachal: Gajraj Corps establish a library at a Govt HS School in Jang

 This initiative, aimed at nurturing goodwill and development in strife-torn areas,...............

-JANG- Gajraj Cops of Indian Army has established a Library with essential infrastructures like book, computer, furniture etc, at the Government Higher Secondary School in Jang.
+JANG- Gajraj Corps of Indian Army has established a Library with essential infrastructures like book, computer, furniture etc, at the Government Higher Secondary School in Jang.

 As part of Indian Army’s continuous efforts to contribute to various aspects such as infrastructure, sanitation, and environmental conservation, the Gajraj Corps has taken another commendable step in promoting education and fostering a culture of learning in Jang sub division under Operation Sadbhavana.